Having read the updates about the Competition Framework on the previous page, now take a look at some of our frequently asked questions (FAQs) below:

-Yes, coxes will gain ranking points, depending on how well their crew does.
+Yes, coxes will gain Ranking Points, depending on how well their crew does.
 This is to recognise the contribution of a cox to a crew.
-However, these points will not contribute to a crews ranking total.
+However, these points will not contribute to a crews ranking total for entry purposes nor do they count towards a rower’s PRI when entering a race as a rower.
 Coxes don’t get points under the existing system.

 How will mixed events work?